p32929/cmdn/README.md

 # CMDN
-A simple CLI notification tool - just run any command with `cmdn "command"` and get notified when it's done!
+A simple CLI notification tool - just run any command with `cmdn command` and get notified when it's done!

 ## Setup